Home : COM / OLE / ActiveX notes : Glossary of basic terms

 COM objects can be found in one of the following "contexts":

-local: the object’s code is in an EXE file, which is executed as a separate process on the client machine.
+Does not require marshalling.local: the objects code is in an EXE file, which is executed as a separate process on the client machine.

-remote: the object’s code is on a different machine.
+Uses marshalling.remote: the objects code is on a different machine.

 Uses marshalling.